Olev Vinn

+in paleontology at the University of Tartu since 2007.
+He has published more than 250 peer-reviewed papers in international scientific journals.
+Since 2021, he has been an editor of the Journal of Paleontology.
+From 2025 onward, he has served on the editorial board of the leading geological journal Geology.
+In addition, he serves on the editorial boards of several other scientific journals in paleontology, biology, and geology indexed in Web of Science .Belongs to the top 2% of scientists in the world.

 Taxonomic studies

 Vinn has described new genera and species of brachiopods, cornulitids, microconchids, serpulid polychaetes and trace fossils.
 He is a specialist of extinct tubicolous fossils.
 A microconchid species Microconchus vinni is named in honour of his taxonomic studies of tentaculitoid tubeworms.